Teddy Perkins: Plot

 For protection, Darius picks up a wrought-iron fireplace poker and locates Teddy upstairs by following the vague sound of light piano.
 He enters a large study and discovers Teddy, alone, watching a home movie of his father giving Benny a piano lesson.
 Darius, unnerved, asks for the restroom.
-Teddy mentions that the restroom is up the stairs further, near the attic, before revealing a large double-barreled shotgun.
+Teddy mentions that the restroom is up the stairs further, near the attic, before revealing a large double-barreled shotgun, claiming to have found it in the attic.

 Teddy holds Darius at gunpoint, and states that Darius will be his "sacrifice."
 He marches Darius down to the foyer and forces him to handcuff himself, and reveals his plan to kill Darius and stage the scene like a home invasion by an "obsessed" fan in order to increase interest in his planned museum.
 As Teddy sets down his shotgun, Darius unsuccessfully attempts to dissuade Teddy from following through with his plan by sympathizing with his past, revealing that he too had an abusive father.

-Despite Darius' effort, Teddy prepares to go ahead with his plan.
+Despite Darius's effort, Teddy prepares to go ahead with his plan.
 The elevator door opens.
 To both men's surprise, the injured Benny exits the elevator and enters the room, revealing that Teddy was telling the truth about Benny: he exists.
 Benny picks up Teddy's discarded shotgun as Teddy exclaims "Benny, you're alive."
 As Benny lifts the gun, a bloody wound can be seen on his abdomen, implying that Teddy may have attempted to kill his brother, and that his ultimate plan was to frame Darius for his murder.

 Benny shoots Teddy dead before using the fireplace poker he takes from Darius to pull the trigger, shooting himself in the head.
 The police arrive and haul off the corpses, along with the piano as crime scene evidence as a visibly disturbed Darius drives away empty-handed in his U-Haul truck.